-Purchasing real estate is the most serious investment some may ever consider.
-It doesn't matter if where you raise your family, an additional vacation property or an investment, the purchase of real property is a complex transaction that requires multiple people working in concert to make it all happen.
+Buying a house is the largest transaction many people could ever consider.
+Whether it's a primary residence, an additional vacation property or an investment, the purchase of real property is a detailed transaction that requires multiple people working in concert to see it through.

-So, who makes sure the value of the real estate is in line with the purchase price?
+So, what party makes sure the value of the property is in line with the purchase price?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Price Appraisals & Realty, LLC will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

-This is where the appraiser analyzes information on local construction costs, labor rates and other factors to determine how much it would cost to build a property similar to the one being appraised.
+This is where the appraiser gathers information on local building costs, the cost of labor and other elements to figure out how much it would cost to replace the property being appraised.
 This value usually sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+It's also the least used method.

 Valuation Using the Income Approach